Watermelon Iced Tea

 WATERMELON ICED TEA

-- Add tea and mint or basil leaves.
+- Add tea and mint leaves.
 Cover and let the tea steep for 5 minutes.

 - Remove the tea bag.
 Leave for extra 5 minutes if you want a stronger tea flavour.

 - Let the tea cool down a bit.